adamschmalhofer/grocy-importer/README.rst

 ==============

 I use `todo-txt`_ for my personal todo's and really love using it to decide what to do next.
-There are some extensions that help with reaccuring tasks, however Grocy_ has some unique advantages:
+There are some extensions that help with reoccurring tasks, however Grocy_ has some unique advantages:

 - easily coordinate chores with family members